 James Reka is a young contemporary Australian artist based in Berlin, Germany.
-His origins lie in the alleyways and train lines of Melbourne’s inner-suburbs where he spent over a decade refining his now-emblematic aesthetic.
-His figurative work has come to represent the beginnings of a new style of street art: clean, unique and not necessarily on the street (much to his mother’s joy).
-Surrealist, abstracted creatures emerge from the depths of Rekas’ mind, communicating through strong lines, dynamic movement and bold colors.
-Theses figures haunt the laneways over four continents, clambering up brick walls and giving the urban environment a literal fresh coat of paint.
+His origins lie in the alleyways and train lines of Melbourne’s inner suburbs where he spent over a decade refining his now-emblematic aesthetic.
+His figurative work has come to represent the beginnings of a new style of street art: clean, unique, and not necessarily on the street (much to his mother’s joy).
+Surrealist, abstracted creatures emerge from the depths of Rekas’ mind, communicating through strong lines, dynamic movement, and bold colors.
+These figures haunt the laneways over four continents, clambering up brick walls and giving the urban environment a literal fresh coat of paint.
 Their personalities mirror those of their often-decrepit metropolitan context, opening a dialogue between the viewer and their surroundings.

-Reka’s art work has been inspired by 2 movements; Cubism getting the upper hand over Surrealism, which revealed the mirage as a curve towards abstraction.
-The artist puts an extra care in executing his figures with specific aesthetics, vivid colored flat tints, bur-less painted turns, lines and curves.
+Reka’s artwork has been inspired by 2 movements; Cubism getting the upper hand over Surrealism, which revealed the mirage as a curve towards abstraction.
+The artist puts extra care in executing his figures with specific aesthetics, vivid colored flat tints, bur-less painted turns, lines, and curves.
 Straightforward, his compositions made of pop hints are flirting with geometry.
-No matter from what corner you will be looking at Rekas’ paintings, their moving perspectives invite to reflection and optical illusion, through games of colors, straight lines and volumes.
+No matter from what corner you will be looking at Rekas’ paintings, their moving perspectives invite reflection and optical illusion, through games of colors, straight lines, and volumes.

 Merging classic and folk backgrounds, the artist likes to break boundaries between forms and contours.
 On a wall or a canvas, the characters and objects nest one with another by the game of astonishing straight twists, becoming almost necessary to ogle in order to see what is hidden there.